Shopify/flash-list/documentation/docs/guides/masonry-layout.md

 ## Unsupported Props

-There are some props that `MasonryFlashList` does not support when compared to `FlashList`.
-These are:
+There are some props that `MasonryFlashList` does not support when compared to `FlashList`:

 - [`horizontal`](../fundamentals/usage.md#horizontal)
 - [`inverted`](../fundamentals/usage.md#inverted)